Mystic Ranch

 So, how would I ask a horse to do different actions using body language?

-If I want relaxation, I breath deeply and soften my eyes and body, (and on the ground I would c**k a hip or knee).
+If I want relaxation, I breath deeply and soften my eyes and body, (on the ground I would c**k a hip or knee).

-If I want energy, I inhale, lifting my body and thinking about energy and enthusiasm.
+If I want energy, I inhale, lifting my body and feeling energy and enthusiasm fill me.

-If I want a horse to come toward me, I soften my chest, backing up, inviting him to join me with a drawing hand and soft eye.
+If I want a horse to come toward me, I soften my chest, backing up, inviting him to join me with hand and soft eye.

 If I want him to stop coming toward me, I rock my pelvis forward, lifting a hand and projecting energy to block his forward motion.